An enriched count of nodal orbits in an invariant pencil of conics: Notation and definitions

-It is worth noting that the inflation is a natural construction to consider because it satisfies the universal property of being adjoint to restriction.
-Here, given a $G$-set $S$ and a subgroup $H\leq G$, $\text{Res}_H^G(S)$ is the $H$-set with underlying set $S$ and $H$ action induced by the $G$ action.
-Every $G$-set we will encounter in this paper will already be represented as a formal sum of orbits, each equal to $[G/K]$ for some $K\leq G$.
-Therefore for any $H\leq G$ it will be useful to have a description of the inflation of an $H$-set to $G$ when represented by a sum of orbits of this form.
+Every genuine $G$-set we will encounter in this paper will already be represented as a formal sum of orbits, each equal to $[G/H]$ in $A(G)$ for some subgroup $H$ of $G$.
+Thus it will be useful to have a description of the inflation of an $H$-set to $G$ when represented by a sum of orbits of this form.
 The following lemma gives such a description.